NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 		Inner i = Inner(stuff);
 	};

-This needlessly repeats the typename.
+This needlessly repeats the typename (though it does not require a copy/move constructor).
 This could be alleviated by permitting `auto` to be used for members which have a equals-style brace-or-equal-initializer.

 ### 2: Qualified List Initialization

 List initialization has a lot of really useful properties, syntactically speaking.
 Copy-list-initialization can deduce the type to be constructed based on the context in which it is used, thus [promoting DRY principles](https://en.wikipedia.org/wiki/Don't_repeat_yourself).
-It is already hooked into existing syntactic mechanisms like default member initializers, so we wouldn't have to change them.
+It is already hooked into existing syntactic mechanisms like brace-or-equal-initializers, and the type it creates can be deduced in various contexts.

-The main problem with list initialization is not how it is invoked; it is [how it behaves][ui problem].
+The main problem with list initialization is not how it is invoked on types; it is how it behaves.
+Ignoring the [various problems with its behavior][ui problem], for our needs here, it does not behave in a backwards-compatible fashion with constructor syntax.

 So it would be quite ideal if we had a form of initialization which keys off of list initialization *syntax*, but the actual initialization behavior is in accord with our rules here.
-Indeed, users may even see widespread use as the default means of initializing objects.

 A possible syntax for this would be as follows:

 	{c: stuff};

-This would be called a "constructor-qualified braced-init-list".
+This would be called a "c-qualified braced-init-list".
 Regular braced-init-lists are "unqualified braced-init-lists".
-Applying a constructor-qualified braced-init-list to an object will invoke "constructor-qualified list-initialization".
+Applying a c-qualified braced-init-list to a type will invoke "c-qualified list-initialization".

+Note that syntactically, these work identically to a braced-init-list, and this kind of initialization is still list-initialization.
+As such, `T t = {c: stuff};` is still copy-list-initialization rather than direct-list-initialization.

+Also, note that the `c` here is not a keyword.
+It is a "special identifier", under the rules for such things.
+As such, there should be no need to reserve it as a keyword, and it should not interfere in parsing existing braced-init-lists.

-Constructor-qualified list-initialization must behave exactly [as we proposed above](proposed).
-As such, it completely ignores the *entire suite* of list-initialization rules in [dcl.init.list]/3.
-The rules it uses to initialize `T` shall be as follows:
+C-qualified list-initialization must behave exactly [as we proposed above](#proposed).
+As such, its rules are *completely separate* from the list-initialization rules in [dcl.init.list]/3.
+Those rules become the rules for unqualified list-initialization.

-1. `T{c: stuff}` will attempt to invoke `T(stuff)`.
-If there are no constructors that `T(stuff)` would call, then proceed ahead.
-Otherwise, invoke `T(stuff)` (and if that leads to multiple constructors, this `T{c: stuff}` shall be il-formed).
-If copy-list-initialization is being performed, and an `explicit` constructor is selected, the program is il-formed.

-	For all intents and purposes, this invokes [over.match.list] to find a constructor, except 1.1 is skipped.

-2. If `T` is an aggregate type, then it will initialize `T` via [dcl.init.aggr].
-This may not be equivalent to `T{stuff}`, since that might invoke parts of [dcl.init.list]/3 that don't provoke aggregate initialization.
-If `T` cannot be aggregate initialized with `stuff`, then `T{c: stuff}` is il-formed.
-3. Otherwise (ie: no matching constructor and `T` is not an aggregate) the code is il-formed.
+The rules for c-qualified list-initialization for a type `T` shall be as follows:

+1. If `T` is a character array and the initializer list has a single element that is an appropriately-typed string literal (8.6.2), initialization is performed as described in that section.

+2. If `T` is a class type, constructors are considered.
+The applicable constructors are enumerated and the best one is chosen through overload resolution ([over.match], [over.match.list]).
+Paragraph [over.match.list]/1.1 is ignored.
+If more than one constructor is considered equally viable, the program is ill-formed.
+If no matching constructor is found, proceed.

+3. If the initializer list has a single element of type `E` and either `T` is not a reference type or its referenced type is reference-related to `E`, the object or reference is initialized from that element (by copy-initialization for copy-list-initialization, or by direct-initialization for direct-list-initialization).

+4. If `T` is a reference type, a prvalue of the type referenced by `T` is generated.
+The prvalue initializes its result object by c-qualified copy-list-initialization or c-qualified direct-list-initialization, depending on the kind of initialization for the reference.
+The prvalue is then used to direct-initialize the reference.

+5. If `T` is an aggregate, aggregate initialization is performed ([dcl.init.aggr]).

+6. If the list contains no elements, the object is value-initialized.

+7. Otherwise the program is ill-formed.

+The order of rules place aggregate initialization last (well, before value-initialization).

-Note that this means that narrowing conversions on the elements of a constructor-qualified braced-init-list are perfectly fine when invoking a constructor (though they will still affect aggregate initialization, in accord with [dcl.init.aggr]/3).
-Without this caveat, this would not be a backwards compatible fix to LWG #2089.
+Note that this means that narrowing conversions on the elements of a c-qualified braced-init-list are perfectly fine when invoking a constructor (though they will still affect aggregate initialization, in accord with [dcl.init.aggr]/3).
+Without permitting narrowing conversions on constructor calls, this would not be a backwards compatible fix to LWG #2089.

+The different narrowing behavior between constructor initialization and aggregate initialization with c-qualified initialization could be avoided by permitting aggregate initialization from a c-qualified list to not prohibit narrowing.

-The principle downside of this fix is that there is a very large behavioral difference between the behavior of `{stuff}` and `{c: stuff}`.
+The principle downside of this fix is that there is a very large difference in initialization behavior between `{stuff}` and `{c: stuff}`.
+While that is the main point, it does create a few elements of unexpected incongruity.
+Unqualified list-initialization forbids narrowing in all cases, while c-qualified initialization only forbids it for aggregate initialization (if even then).
+Furthermore, `{c: stuff}` will never create an `initializer_list`, even directly:

+	initializer_list<int> il{c: 1, 2, 3, 4};

+`initializer_list` has no constructor that take 4 integer parameters.
+And none of the other cases apply.
+So it cannot be constructed in this way.

 **Designated Initializers**

-Constructor-qualified braced-init-lists should not be able to use designated initializers.
+C-qualified braced-init-lists should not be able to use designated initializers.
 This makes sense, as the purpose of this initialization syntax is not to solely initialize aggregates.
 If you want designated initializers, then you know you're dealing with an aggregate, so you don't need `c:` syntax at all.

 # Companion: The initializer_list Problem